NotePlan/plugins/GithubFlow.md

 ## Decide where you want to work on the code

-You will be working on your code in a directory outside of the NotePlan file sandbox, so you can download the plugin development code anywhere you want on your computer.
+You will be working on your code in a directory outside of the NotePlan file sandbox, so you can put the plugin development code anywhere you want on your computer.
 You will then use the command line interface tool (`noteplan-cli`) in the plugin repository to automatically build and copy the plugin code from your development folder to your NotePlan Plugins folder so you can test/use your plugin.
 So now, find or create a directory where you want to start development (anywhere on your computer).

 ## Cloning the Repo to your Desktop